BEFORE COMMENCEMENT DAY

-For guests using a wheelchair, walker, or any other assistance device, (please note that Oglethorpe does not provide onsite wheelchairs) the closest access to the location of the ceremony is the circular drive at the front of the campus.
-Campus Safety personnel can assist and direct to this drop-off point and then re-direct to nearby parking.
-For the ease of parking and seating, it is strongly advised that these guest arrive on campus at least 45 minutes before the ceremony begins.
-Please register your need for this accommodation no later than May 11 and to receive a dashboard marker.
-Above all, please be considerate of all of our guests and request this accommodation only as needed.
-Remember, there will be shuttles and golf carts in service.
+For guests using a wheelchair, walker, or any other mobility-assistance device, the closest point of access to the ceremony location is the circular drive at the front of campus.
+Campus Safety personnel can direct you to this drop-off point and then redirect you to nearby parking.
+For ease of parking and seating, it is strongly advised that guests who require mobility-assistance arrive on campus at least 45 minutes before the ceremony begins.

 What to Wear